Skip to main content

 written by: Aaron Moss

 In this blog post, I discuss how people respond to information about their implicit racial bias—automatic attitudes and beliefs that favor one ethnic group over another.
-Although people can be... more
+Although people can be defensive, emerging research suggests there are benefits to accepting implicit racial bias and being aware of this subtle prejudice. more

 • Load more blog posts